anna-mariaherzog/Evaluating-Molecules-A-Python-Tool-for-Fragment-to-Lead-Optimization/README.md

 ## Acknowledgements

-- We gratefully acknowledge the free usage of OpenEye (https://docs.eyesopen.com ) software for academics.
+- We gratefully acknowledge the free usage of OpenEye (https://docs.eyesopen.com ) software for academics, and funding from the Else Kröner-Fresenius Stiftung (to Prof. Dr. Julia Steuber and PD Dr. Günter Fritz).